Skip to Main Content

 T M Jones

-T Michael Jones
+T Michaela Jones

 Be aware that authors can have name variants in common.
 In this case for example

-'T Jones' can also be used for Tiffany Jones
+'T Jones' can also be used for Tiffany Jones or Theodore Jones